Modern Slavery Act Statement 2021

 In such circumstances when an audit fails we work closely with the factory to deal with the issues until they are resolved.

 If we bring a new supplier into the business we first request any third party audits to be submitted.
-These audits have a maximum life span of no longer than 12 months, which will help us to see if we can progress with them, an independent audit is then actioned to our own standards.
+These have a maximum life span of no longer than 12 months, which will help us make a decision if we can move forward.
+An independent audit is then actioned to our own standards.

 We will continue to work alongside our factories with regard to modern slavery and be committed to continuously review and improve our procedures to prevent modern day slavery in our business.